har-in-air/STM32_CODE_EXAMPLES/freertos/freertos_f411_hello_world_sysview/README.md

             /Config
                 /Cortex-M
                     SEGGER_SYSVIEW_Config_FreeRTOS.c
-            /Patch
-                FreeRTOSV10_Core.patch
             SEGGER_SYSVIEW_FreeRTOS.c
             SEGGER_SYSVIEW_FreeRTOS.h
     /SEGGER
         Everything except for /Syscalls unrelated compiler files
 ```
 * The following steps assume you have a working STM32CubeIDE FreeRTOS project.
 In this case I copied
- `freertos_f411_hello_world` to a temp workspace, imported it and renamed it using STM32CubeIDE to
+ `freertos_f411_hello_world` to a temp workspace, imported it and used STM32CubeIDE to rename it to
  `freertos_f411_hello_world_sysview`.
 * Create the following project folder structure under `freertos_f411_hello_world_sysview/ThirdParty`:
 ```